pharaox/carnalitas_sex/README.md

 #### Demand Sex

 The *Demand Sex* interaction is similar to *[Make Love](#make-love)* in most respects, but is available on different targets - you coerce into having sex with you someone who is not an official consort, a lover, or a prostitute.
-Currently this means that they are your slave who is not a "slave consort".
+Currently this means that they must be any of the following:

+* Your slave who is not a "slave consort".
 You may get "slave consorts" from other mods based on Carnalitas, such as the *Slave Concubine* court position from the [Carnalitas Slavery Reimagined](https://www.loverslab.com/files/file/25565-carnalitas-slavery-reimagined/) mod.
+* A character on whom you have a strong hook, and you are either a *Seducer*, or the game rule *Demand Sex from Hooked Characters* is set to at least *Strong Hooks*.
+* A character on whom you have any hook, and the game rule *Demand Sex from Hooked Characters* is set to  *All Hooks*.

 There are also a few other differences:

-* Demanding a sex from a slave both requires a usable hook and consumes the hook.
+* Demanding a sex from a character both requires a usable hook and consumes the hook.
+By default, slave hooks are also consumed, but this can be disabled via the *Demand Sex Consumes Slave Hooks* game rule.
 * You may lose or gain additional stress if you are *Compassionate*, *Sadistic*, or *Callous*.
 * The target may get a negative opinion modifier on you if having sex with you is sinful (adultery, sodomy, or incest) according to their faith.